miso-lims/walkthroughs/_includes/working_with_tables.md

 </tr>
 </table>

-1. Return to your _Create Libraries_ bulk table (or [click here](https://miso.gsi.oicr.on.ca/miso/library/bulk/receive?quantity=5&projectId=&sampleClassId=15) if you have navigated away from the page).
+1. Return to your _Create Libraries_ bulk table.
 1. In the top row of the _Box Search_ column, enter the alias of the box you created earlier, or enter **BOX1267**.
 Once the top row of the _Box Alias_ column displays a box alias value, [fill down](#fill-down-drag) the _Box Alias_ column.
 1. Click **Fill Boxes by Row**.
     * The _Position_ column will be filled in.
 Note the pattern of the positions.